KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 ### 4.2 Architecture-Specific Compensation

 **Autistic compensation:** The autistic architecture develops strategies to manage the ⧉₂ translation cost (SN05 §3.3) and the coherence tax (SN05 §3.4).
 These may include: scripted social routines that reduce the processing load of normative translation, selective engagement that minimizes exposure to high-cost social environments, and cognitive frameworks that systematize social dynamics into pattern-recognizable structures.
-These are not the architecture itself — they are adaptive strategies developed by the architecture to survive conditions that exceed its natural operative capacity.
+These strategies are not the architecture itself — they are adaptive strategies developed by the architecture to survive conditions that exceed its natural operative capacity.

 **Recursive compensation:** The recursive architecture in entropic mode (E₁ ⟠⁻, E₄ ◉⁻, E₁₄ ⊡⁻) may develop avoidance strategies, ritualized behavioral patterns, or externalized boundary management to contain the coherence cost of futile σ-cycles (SN05 §3.1).
 In centropic mode (C₁ ⟠, C₄ ◉, C₁₄ ⊡), the same architecture develops productive routines, convergent work patterns, and iterative refinement practices that channel the recursive function centropically.